istio/istio.io/_docs/concepts/mixer-config.md

 ### Adapters

 [Adapters]({{site.baseurl}}/docs/concepts/mixer.html#adapters) are the foundational work horses that the Istio mixer is built around.
-Adapters encapsulate the logic necessary to interface Mixer with specific external backend systems such as [Prometheus](https://prometheus.io), [New Relic](https://newrelic.com), or [Stackdriver](https://cloud.google.com/logging).
+Adapters encapsulate the logic necessary to interface Mixer with specific external infrastructure backends such as [Prometheus](https://prometheus.io), [New Relic](https://newrelic.com), or [Stackdriver](https://cloud.google.com/logging).
 Individual adapters generally need to be provided some basic operational parameters in order to do their work.
 For example, a logging adapter may need to know the IP address and port where it's log data should be pumped.